 - 2.2 The European Sites to be included within this assessment were established during previous LDF consultations and correspondence between the Council and Natural England.
 These include Benfleet and Southend Marshes SPA/Ramsar site, Thames Estuary & Marshes SPA/Ramsar site and Essex Estuaries SAC (including Foulness SPA / Ramsar site and Crouch and Roach Estuaries SPA/Ramsar site).
 Parts of each of these sites are also designated as European Marine Sites.
-Maps of these sites are contained in Appendix 2. - 2.3 All these European sites were considered to have the potential to be influenced by the policies of the Core Strategy DPD.
-These sites will form the basis for HRA assessment in respect to the Development Management Issues and Options Consultation as this document is linked to the Core Strategy. - 2.4 Specific information regarding the interest features, sensitivities, vulnerabilities, condition, and conservation objectives of the identified European sites have been acquired1.
-This baseline data has been interpreted in order to identify specific vulnerabilities and areas of concern for each of the European Sites that could be assessed directly against each policy issue in the Development Management Issues and Options consultation document. - 2.5 The objective of the screening process is to initially identify those plans or policies that clearly or self-evidently would have no significant effects upon European Sites so that they could be screened out of the assessment at an early stage.
+The locations of these sites are contained in Appendix 2. - 2.3 All these European sites were considered to have the potential to be influenced by the policies of the Core Strategy DPD.
+These sites will form the basis for HRA assessment in respect to the SCAAP as this document is linked to the strategic policies set out in the Core Strategy. - 2.4 Specific information regarding the interest features, sensitivities, vulnerabilities, condition and conservation objectives of the identified European sites have been acquired.
+This baseline data has been interpreted in order to identify specific vulnerabilities and areas of concern for each of the European Sites that could be assessed directly against each policy issue in the SCAAP. - 2.5 The objective of the screening process is to initially identify those plans or policies that clearly or self-evidently would have no significant effects upon European Sites so that they could be screened out of the assessment at an early stage.